ArieshaM/ArieshaM/README.md

 - 👋 Hi, I’m @ArieshaM
-- 👀 I’m interested in being able to achieve a growth mindset
+- 👀 I’m interested in being able to obtain a career in technology.
-- 🌱 Growth mindset means being open to learning new things.
-Knowing that I can do hard things.
-Being willing to learn from my mistakes.
+- 🌱 I am new to coding but very excited to learn.
 - 💞️ I’m looking to collaborate on this journey with everyone in Codefellows.
-- 📫 You are beautiful, brilliant, and blessed.
+- 📫

 <!---
 ArieshaM/ArieshaM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.